dooley-ch/fcc-pomodoro-clock/README.md

 A goal of the technique is to reduce the impact of internal and external interruptions on focus and flow.
 A pomodoro is indivisible.
 When interrupted during a pomodoro, either the other activity must be recorded and postponed (inform – negotiate – schedule – call back) or the pomodoro must be abandoned.

+### Demonstration
+To see the website visit this URL: [https://codesurge-xyz.github.io/fcc-pomodoro-clock](https://codesurge-xyz.github.io/fcc-pomodoro-clock/)